 USAN Modified Designations for Monoclonal Antibodies

-In several instances, the name of a monoclonal antibody incorporates additional clarifying words.
+Sometimes the name of a monoclonal antibody requires additional clarifying words.

-If the antibody is conjugated to a payload—such as radiolabel or toxin, this conjugate is identified by using a separate, second word or other acceptable chemical designation.
-For monoclonals conjugated to a toxin, the "-tox" stem must be included as part of the name selected for the toxin (e.g., zolimomab aritox, in which aritox identifies ricin A-chain).
+If the antibody is conjugated to a payload, such as radiolabel or toxin, this conjugate is identified by using a separate, second word or other acceptable chemical designation.
+For antibodies conjugated to a toxin, the "-tox" stem must be included as part of the name selected for the toxin (e.g., zolimomab aritox, in which aritox identifies ricin A-chain).
 In other cases (e.g., brentuximab vedotin) the payload may receive a name based on a stem or a chemical name.

 - Name of the isotope

 - Element symbol